-Unfortunately, many credit cards are accompanied by some high annual fees.
+Unfortunately, many credit cards are accompanied by high annual fees.
 When you add them up with the interest rates and other surcharges, you’re typically left with a high bill to pay at the end of the year.
 It doesn’t have to go that way, however.
-Many issuers do offer no annual fee credit cards that you can take full advantage of.
-There are 2 types that you can encounter:
+Many issuers offer no annual fee credit cards you can take full advantage of.
+There are two types that you can encounter:

 1. No annual fees during the 1st year of being a cardholder